kumvijaya/array_utils/README.md

 This module takes below parameters.
 - content -- content/source code to append.
 This will be appended in top (Example: 'import os;')

+## Get all unit test files
+This CLI/util can be used to all unit test python files (*.py) in the repository.

 Refer more details
 - [glob](https://docs.python.org/3/library/glob.html)
 - [pathlib](https://docs.python.org/3/library/pathlib.html)